tgallagher2017/11ty-lit/README.md

 This directory holds your Lit components.
 If you add a component here, to hook it up to SSR, add it to the `src/ssr.ts` file and make sure to add it to `tsEntrypoints` in `esbuild.config.mjs` to make sure it's included in the bundler.
 If you don't want to SSR a component, you can add it to the appropriate file in `src/pages/<your page name>.ts`;

+#### `site/hydration-entrypoints`

+This holds files that include 'import' notation to import the components used in server side rendering (SSR) and require hydration.
+The pages with .ts extention match the structure and name as those files in the `site` folder.

 #### `src/pages` directory

 This is a place to put logic for individual pages.
 If you want to add a component to a page, you can import it here and just use it in your templates.
 These files are automatically added to the build.
+When referencing the .ts components in this folder, you must use the javascript location defined in the eleventy.cjs file, which is set to '/js/*/[page name]'.

 #### `src/ssr.ts` file